ArscottT/ArscottT_practice/about/index.md

 Hi!

 My name is Tom Arscott.
-I am a passionate developer and and insatiable explorer.
+I am a avid developer and and insatiable explorer.

 Over the past few years I have had a broad array of experience in different industry sectors.
-From defence systems ([Selex ES](http://www.uk.leonardocompany.com/)) to startup analysis ([Pioneers](https://Pioneers.io)).
-And recently I have started traveling the world and discovered a love of new places.
+From defence systems with [Selex ES](http://www.uk.leonardocompany.com/) to startup/ technology analysis with [Pioneers](https://Pioneers.io).
+And recently I have started traveling the world and discovered a love of culture and craziness.

-With these in mind I decided to become a digital nomad and aim for a life without limits.
+With this in mind I decided to become a digital nomad and aim for a 'life without limits'.
+Cheesey I know, but you have to aim high.
 The first step was to start a freelance career, the next to was to take a plane with a one way ticket.
 My life has never been the same since.

-Currently I am working on my portfolio in order to further show my developer talent.
+A portfolio is important as a developer, so currently this is the main focus of my time.
+My work so far can be seen under the projects page, and I will be adding to this as I progress.

-Please contact me if you would like to know more.
+I have also started a blog to record the lessons I learn as I continue on this course.
+So feel free to head over and read about my journey.